La lluvia limpia.

 Let's start off with a Pan-European article.

 What are the most instagrammable hot springs?
 Travel and Leisure (Dec.
 2020) refer to research by Park Dean Resorts who have compiled a list which sees 4 Euro soaks in their global top 10.
+Alas, only Saturnia (see paragraph below) is the sole natural soak and in a natural setting.

 Blue Lagoon (Iceland) stands at the no. 1 position with nearly twice as many hashtags as the no. 2, Szechenyi, Budapest (Hungary).